 2. How to make wise investments.

-You know what they say: "You teach your daughter to fish, she eats for a day.
+You know what they say: "You give your daughter a fish, she eats for a day.
 You teach her how to fish, and she eats for a lifetime."
 In this case, fishing is more akin to investing in her future.
 My sister and I were lucky enough to have parents with enough foresight to take us to the bank and open up savings accounts for us pretty early into our childhoods.
 This also taught us the value of hard work because the only money our parents gave us to deposit was what we made doing chores.
 Unfortunately, this was pre-ChorePal app era, a family-focused app that helps kids save, spend, or share their money.
-Because we didn't make regular deposits to our savings accounts, we often forgot we had them at all.
+So while our parents, like the majority of Americans (68 percent), believed we deserved an allowance for completing chores, they often forgot to pay us.
+Consequently, we didn't make regular deposits to our savings accounts, so we often forgot we even had them.

 Later, when we were adolescents, a similar problem emerged when my dad invested some stock in each of our names.
 While continuing to have a savings account, even one you forget exists, is pretty easy, managing stocks isn't.
 To do it well, you need to monitor the market and adjust accordingly.
 Because my dad managed "our" stocks alongside his own, we never really learned how to do it ourselves.
 Still, as technology has advanced, so have my hopes that I can use new resources available to not only understand the stock market, but make the most of it.